 - It’s an environmentally friendly hot water option given the reduction in greenhouse gas emissions through less energy requirements.

 - A heat pump is effective even in low temperatures*.
 In extreme cold, an electric assist is activated to ensure the water stays at the desired temperature

 - Ease of installation as a solar heat pump uses the same connections as an electric hot water system.

 Heat pump suitability

-*Energy Matters do not recommend installing heat pump units in areas with low average temperatures.
+*Energy Matters does not recommend installing heat pump hot water units in areas with low average temperatures.
 Although the units will work in cold weather, installation in cold climates will cause longer compressor runtimes which can lead to reduced unit life expectancy and greater energy consumption.

 Energy Matters do not recommend the installation of heat pumps in RECs zone 4 or the colder areas of Zone 3.
 Zones 1 & 2 are generally warm enough to enable efficient operation of heat pumps.
 The yearly average ambient temperature should be equal to or greater than 19 degrees Celsius.

 The price varies depending upon your needs and location, but you can expect to pay up to a few thousand dollars for a good quality heat pump.
 However, the cost can be greatly offset as there’s generous rebates available, making them an extremely economical option!